BeyondNFT/sandbox/README.md

 What follows in mainly for developers to know what the Sandbox expects for properties to work and to participate to the development of this (maybe?) new standard.

 As a **Creator** or an **Owner**, you should probably never have to edit any of those values by hand.
-The tools provided by the platform you used to create Interactive NFTs should be enough.
+The tools provided by the platform you used to create Dynamic NFTs should be enough.

 If like me, you prefer reading code with comments better than long walls of text, just [jump to Usage](#usage)

 ## Descriptions

-### Interactive NFTs
+### Dynamic NFTs

-Interactive NFT is a project that aims to:
+Dynamic NFT is a project that aims to:
-- Allow NFTs to be non static and/or interactives to the **Viewer** (procedural art with js, html, external data call, music player, video player...).
+- Allow NFTs to be dynamic and/or interactives to the **Viewer** (procedural art with js, html, external data call, music player, video player...).
 - Allow a **Creator** to declare some values "configurable/variables" and an **Owner** to configure those values, making the NFT evolve. (a bit like Async, but because the NFT is code running, it can go much deeper)

 This way, an Artist could for example create a procedural piece of art, and allow the future **Owners** to set some key values used during the art rendering, thus making the Art evolutive.